By Jacob Dinezon

 About the Editor

-Scott Hilton Davis is a storyteller, playwright, and collector of Russian and Eastern European Jewish short stories from the late nineteenth and early twentieth centuries.
-Convinced of the historical, cultural, and ethical significance of stories by Sholem Abramovitsh, Sholem Aleichem, I. L. Peretz, and the lesser-known writer, Jacob Dinezon, Scott now uses storytelling and playwriting to bring works by these beloved Jewish writers to new audiences.
+Scott Hilton Davis is a storyteller, playwright, filmmaker, and collector of Russian and Eastern European Jewish short stories from the late nineteenth and early twentieth centuries.
+Convinced of the historical, cultural, and ethical significance of stories by Sholem Abramovitsh, Sholem Aleichem, I. L. Peretz, and the lesser-known writer, Jacob Dinezon, Scott now uses storytelling and publishing to bring works by these beloved Jewish writers to new audiences.
 He is the author of Souls Are Flying!
-A Celebration of Jewish Stories and Half A Hanukkah: Four Stories for the Festival of Lights.
-Scott is a former public television executive with more than thirty-five years of experience writing, producing, and directing documentaries and dramas.
-He lives in Raleigh, North Carolina.
+A Celebration of Jewish Stories and Chanukah Tales from Oykvetchnik.